OctopusLian/OctopusLian/README.md

 Hi, I'm Neo Zhang(Chinese name is Niannian Zhang), a loves programming back-end development engineer from China.

-- 🔭 I’m currently working on [Coursera-Sedgewick-Algorithms](https://github.com/OctopusLian/Coursera-Sedgewick-Algorithms)
+- 🔭 I’m currently working on back-end development and system design
-- 🌱 I’m currently learning algorithms and golang
+- 🌱 I’m currently learning algorithms and golang principle
-- 👯 I’m looking to receive a back-end development offer from a big factory in the spring recruitment or pass the Chinese graduate entrance examination
+- 👯 I’m looking to receive a back-end development offer from a big factory
 - 🤔 I’m looking for help with who can help me push the big factories in China and abroad, thank you very much
 - 💬 Ask me about anything [here](https://github.com/OctopusLian/OctopusLian)